-The scheme aims to increase participation from the local community in the arts sector, support the diversity of local cultural traditions and encourage and engage young people to participate in local arts.
-The term ‘arts’ is broadly defined to mean all forms of creative and interpretative expression.
+CCS aims to increase participation from the local community in the arts sector, support the diversity of local cultural traditions and encourage and engage young people to participate in local arts.
+‘Arts’ is broadly defined to mean all forms of creative and interpretative expression.

 What are the criteria?

-To get funding through CCS, your creative project must focus on at least one of the following:
+Your project must have both creative components and community engagement components and must focus on at least one of the following:

 - Diversity – support the diverse artistic cultural traditions of local communities